Erastuskanyatta/Introduction-to-PHP/index.md

 </html>
 ```
 The PHP file above contains HTML tags and some PHP scripting code.
-The work of the echo statement is to output data to the screen.
+The work of the echo statement is display output on the  screen.

 To view the output of the above code, browse http://localhost/PHP using any browser.
 Here, PHP is the folder that contains our files.